At a glance

 5-Fluorouracil is a fluoropyrimidine antimetabolite — one of the foundational chemotherapy drugs, used for colorectal, breast, gastrointestinal, and other cancers, and applied topically for some skin conditions.
 It is a cytotoxic drug and a NIOSH-listed hazardous drug, handled in healthcare with the same occupational-control framework as other antineoplastics.
 Regulatory — NIOSH, USP <800>

 Crucially for an honest atlas, 5-FU is not classified as a carcinogen: IARC places it in Group 3 — not classifiable.
-Peer-reviewed — IARC, Group 3 That distinguishes it sharply from cyclophosphamide, the IARC Group 1 drug whose body-to-textile transfer is so well measured.
+Regulatory — IARC, Group 3 That distinguishes it sharply from cyclophosphamide, the IARC Group 1 drug whose body-to-textile transfer is so well measured.
 5-FU belongs in the Atlas as part of the antineoplastic-residue picture, but with appropriately lower stakes and thinner bedroom-specific evidence.

 How it relates to the bedroom